Section 1 Statement Of Terms And Conditions Of Employment

 The government published its Good Work Plan back in December 2018 in response to Matthew Taylor’s review of employment practices.
 The Good Work Plan’s recommendations around the Section 1 Statement are aimed at increasing transparency between workers ande employers as well as improving the enforcement of employment rights.

 Employers are currently only legally required to provide a written statement of the main terms of employment to their employees within 2 months of the employee’s start date, this is known as the Section 1 Statement.
+Frequently, offer letters contain much of the required information and direct the employee to ancillary documents such as the employee handbook or other policies for details on holiday, sick pay and absences, disciplinary and grievance procedures.

 Who Should Receive The Section 1 Statement Of Terms And Conditions Of Employment?